thomaskendrick/advent_of_code_2019/README.md

-# Advent of Code 2019 - Thomas Kendrick
+# :christmas_tree: Advent of Code 2019 - Thomas Kendrick :gift:

 My attempt at Advent of Code 2019 in Rust.
-Thanks to [Grégory Obanos](https://github.com/gobanos) for the [cargo-aoc runner](https://github.com/gobanos/cargo-aoc) crate used to make running and benchmarking solutions straightforward so I can focus on the implementation.
+Thanks to [Grégory Obanos](https://github.com/gobanos) for the [cargo-aoc](https://github.com/gobanos/cargo-aoc) crate used to make running and benchmarking solutions straightforward so I can focus on the implementation.

 ## Setup instructions